rust-lang/book/second-edition/src/ch15-01-box.md

         make `List` representable
 ```

+In this suggestion, "indirection" means that instead of storing a value
+directly, we're going to store the value indirectly by storing a pointer to
+the value instead.

-Because a `Box<T>` is a pointer, we always know how much space it needs: a
+Because a `Box<T>` is a pointer, Rust always knows how much space a `Box<T>`
-pointer takes up a `usize` amount of space.
-The value of the `usize` will be
+needs: a pointer takes up a `usize` amount of space.
+The value of the `usize`
-the address of the heap data.
-The heap data can be any size, but the address to
+will be the address of the heap data.
+The heap data can be any size, but the
-the start of that heap data will always fit in a `usize`.
-We can change our
+address to the start of that heap data will always fit in a `usize`.

+So we can put a `Box` inside the `Cons` variant instead of another `List` value
+directly.
+The `Box` will point to the next `List` value that will be on the
+heap, rather than inside the `Cons` variant.
+Conceptually, we still have a list
+created by lists "holding" other lists, but the way this concept is implemented
+is now more like the items being next to one another rather than inside one
+another.

+We can change the definition of the `List` enum from Listing 15-2 and the usage
-definition from Listing 15-2 to look like the definition in Listing 15-5 by
+of the `List` from Listing 15-3 to the code in Listing 15-6, which will compile:
-changing `main` to use `Box::new` for the values inside the `Cons` variants:

 <span class="filename">Filename: src/main.rs</span>